rkday/leafhss/README.md

 - User-Authorization-Requests succeed if the Visited-Network matches the --visited-network-id parameter and the Public-Identity is the SIP URI variant of the User-Name (e.g "sip:1234@example.com" and "1234@example.com").
 The User-Authorization-Answer contains the Server-Name set by the `--scscf-sip-uri` parameter
 - Multimedia-Auth-Requests succeed if the Public-Identity is the SIP URI variant of the User-Name (e.g "sip:1234@example.com" and "1234@example.com") and the authentication type requested is "SIP Digest" or "Unknown".
 The answer always contains the realm specified by the `--digest-realm` parameter and a HA1 created by a hash of the User-Name, the realm and the password specified by the `--standard-password` parameter.
 - Server-Assignment-Requests succeed if the Public-Identity is the SIP URI variant of the User-Name (e.g "sip:1234@example.com" and "1234@example.com").
 The User-Data in the answer contains no initial filter criteria.
 - Location-Information-Requests always succeed.
-The User-Authorization-Answer contains the Server-Name set by the `--scscf-sip-uri` parameter.
+The answer contains the Server-Name set by the `--scscf-sip-uri` parameter.

 ## Diameter